JaviBBenedicto/SIMUCOVID-APP/README.md

 If you wish you can download a pdf document with the simulation results ("Descargar") or start a new simulation ("Reset").

 ## Project structure 🛠️

+This project is composed of a home page "index.php" and four folders:

+* assets: All css, img, js files and libraries of application.
+* forms: All forms used by the application.
+* pages: All pages of the application.
+* utils: The connection db , login and logout files.